-Fees for audit services included fees associated with the annual audit, an audit of our internal controls over financial reporting and reviews of the quarterly reports on Form 10-Q for both 2015 and 2014.
-In 2015, the audit fees also included costs of \$89,500 associated with the review of our Forms S-3 and related Prospectus Supplement for the secondary financing completed in June 2015.
-All other fees in 2015 were for the subscription fees paid for access to the Ernst & Young LLP on-line Accounting & Auditing Research Tool.
-In 2014, the audit fees also included costs of \$80,000 associated with the review of our Forms S-3 and related Prospectus Supplement for the At the Market financing completed in March 2014 and the reviews of our Prospectus related to our stock offering that was completed in November 2014.
+Fees for audit services included fees associated with the annual financial statement audit, an audit of our internal controls over financial reporting and reviews of the quarterly reports on Form 10-Q for both 2017 and 2016.
+In 2017, the audit fees also included costs of \$80,000 associated with the review of our Prospectus Supplement for an equity financing and statutory audits.
+Fees for tax services in 2017 included fees associated with certain permitted compliance and advisory services.
+In 2016, audit fees also included fees related to related to audit work for the financing transactions for the "At the Market" equity offering commenced in February 2016 and the convertible debt financing completed in December 2016 and \$16,500 related to consents required for SEC filings.
+All other fees in 2017 and 2016 included the subscription fees paid for access to the Ernst & Young LLP on line Accounting & Auditing Research Tool and in 2017, fees related to a compliance assessment project.
+There were no audit-related fees in 2017 and 2016.

-Policy on Audit Committee Pre-Approval of Audit and Permissible Non-audit Services of Independent Registered Public Accounting Firm
+Policy on Audit and Compliance Committee Pre-Approval of Audit and Permissible Non-audit Services of Independent Registered Public Accounting Firm

-Consistent with SEC policies regarding auditor independence, the Audit Committee has responsibility for appointing, setting compensation and overseeing the work of the independent registered public accounting firm.
-In recognition of this responsibility, the Audit Committee has established a policy to pre-approve all audit and permissible non-audit services provided by the independent registered public accounting firm.
+Consistent with SEC policies regarding auditor independence, the Audit and Compliance Committee has responsibility for appointing, setting compensation and overseeing the work of the independent registered public accounting firm.
+In recognition of this responsibility, the Audit and Compliance Committee has established a policy to pre-approve all audit and permissible non-audit services provided by the independent registered public accounting firm.

-Prior to engagement of the independent registered public accounting firm for the next year's audit, management will submit an aggregate estimate of services expected to be rendered during that year for each of four categories of services to the Audit Committee for approval.
+Prior to engagement of the independent registered public accounting firm for the next year's audit, management will submit an aggregate estimate of services expected to be rendered during that year for each of four categories of services to the Audit and Compliance Committee for approval.

 - 1. Audit services include audit work performed in the preparation of financial statements, as well as work that only the independent registered public accounting firm can reasonably be expected to provide, including comfort letters, statutory audits, and attest services and consultation regarding financial accounting and/or reporting standards. - 2.
-Audit-Related services are for assurance and related services that are traditionally performed by the independent registered public accounting firm, including due diligence related to mergers and acquisitions, employee benefit plan audits, and special procedures required to meet certain regulatory requirements.

-- 3. Tax services include all services performed by the independent registered public accounting firm's tax personnel except those services specifically related to the audit of the financial statements, and includes fees in the areas of tax compliance, tax planning, and tax advice. - 4.
+Audit-Related services are for assurance and related services that are traditionally performed by the independent registered public accounting firm, including due diligence related to mergers and acquisitions, employee benefit plan audits, and special procedures required to meet certain regulatory requirements. - 3.
+Tax services include all services performed by the independent registered public accounting firm's tax personnel except those services specifically related to the audit of the financial statements, and includes fees in the areas of tax compliance, tax planning, and tax advice. - 4.
 Other Fees are those associated with services not captured in the other categories.

-Prior to engagement, the Audit Committee pre-approves these services by category of service.
-The fees are budgeted and the Audit Committee requires the independent registered public accounting firm and management to report actual fees versus the budget periodically throughout the year by category of service.
+Prior to engagement, the Audit and Compliance Committee pre-approves these services by category of service.
+The fees are budgeted and the Audit and Compliance Committee requires the independent registered public accounting firm and management to report actual fees versus the budget periodically throughout the year by category of service.
 During the year, circumstances may arise when it may become necessary to engage the independent registered public accounting firm for additional services not contemplated in the original pre-approval.
-In those instances, the Audit Committee requires specific pre-approval before engaging the independent registered public accounting firm.
+In those instances, the Audit and Compliance Committee requires specific pre-approval before engaging the independent registered public accounting firm.

-The Audit Committee may delegate pre-approval authority to one or more of its members.
-The member to whom such authority is delegated must report, for informational purposes only, any pre-approval decisions to the Audit Committee at its next scheduled meeting.
+The Audit and Compliance Committee may delegate pre-approval authority to one or more of its members.
+The member to whom such authority is delegated must report, for informational purposes only, any pre-approval decisions to the Audit and Compliance Committee at its next scheduled meeting.